floew2/conflict-forecast-geo/README.md

 The challenges of preventing and mitigating to conflicts are evident when it escalates in regions and at times where it is not expected.
 Policymakers, humanitarian aid agencies and first responders could benefit from tools that map and monitor regions at risk of conflict and that has the capability of forecasting the probability of conflict onset.

-The main objective of this project is predicting the probability of violent conflicts for countries in Africa at the sub-national level, based on different open geodata (e.g. satellite images, meterological data), socio-economic statistical data (such as GDP), and past conflict history.
+The main objective of this project is predicting (forecasting) the probability of violent conflicts for countries in Africa at the sub-national level, based on different open geodata (e.g. satellite images, meterological data), socio-economic statistical data (such as GDP), and past conflict history.

 ## How is it used?

-Describe the process of using the solution.
-In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?

 Combining data driven crisis forecasting and prevention could help to prevent conflicts from escalating into violence.
 Even an imperfect forecasting system could have the potential to inform the placement of humanitarian aid missions, peacekeepers, or the deployment of NGO resources to prevent the outbreak of violence, which could ultimately save lives and minimize economic and political consequences.

-## Study area
+## Study area and observation period

 The study area encompasses countries of continental Africa.
 The prediciton of conflict probability will be at the level of individual administrative units (one level below national administrative borders).
+The observation period is from 2001 to 2021.
+This corresponds to the period when all repsonse and predictor variables are available.

 ![Study area](/StudyAreaAfrica_ConflictPredictionGeodata.png)
+African countries, represented as polygons in ESRI shapefile format.
+Source: [NaturalEarth](https://www.naturalearthdata.com/).

 ## Data sources and AI methods